Political Science majors and others selected for this competitive program gain access to:

 - Interning at a private company that does not deal with international security issues.

 - During your time after acceptance, you must attend our seminars from 4:30-6:00pm on Tuesdays.
 These are every 2-3 weeks.
-You MUST keep this time free.
-(If you can not, please explain your circumstances to the director for a waiver.
+You MUST keep this time free (If you can not, please explain your circumstances to the Director for a waiver).
+This is the one required co-curricular activity.

 - We also conduct orientation visits to military and political sites, bases, etc., as well as hands on training led by the ND ROTC program.